Fourier transform for quantum $D$-modules via the punctured torus mapping class group: The braided dual and its relatives

-\end{prop} The braided dual is in fact universal for this property in the following sense: \begin{prop} Let $B$ be an algebra and $X_B \in B\ot H$ satisfying equation~\eqref{eq:reflec} for some $k\in \Z$.
+in $\tilde H_k \ot H^{\ot 2}$. \end{prop} The braided dual is in fact universal for this property in the following sense: \begin{prop} Let $B$ be an algebra and $X_B \in B\ot H$ satisfying equation~\eqref{eq:reflec} in $B\ot H^{\ot 2}$ for some $k\in \Z$.
 Then there exists a unique algebra morphism

 such that $(\phi_B \ot \id)(X)=X_B$.
 Explicitly, $\phi_B$ is given by

 \end{prop} Propositions~\ref{prop:DKM1} and ~\ref{prop:DKM2} are proved in~\cite{Donin2003a} in the case $k=0$.
 The general proof is similar.
 Note that the fact that these axioms all leads to the same reflection equation, regardless of the value of $k$, essentially follows from the fact that the left hand side of~\eqref{eq:reflec} is invariant under conjugation by $D$.